Healer Girl

 Healer Girl (ヒーラー・ガール, Hīrā Gāru) is an original Japanese anime television series animated by studio 3Hz.
 The series is directed by Yasuhiro Irie, written by Noboru Kimura, and features character designs by Yukie Akiya, and music composed by Ryo Takahashi.
 It features singer voice actress choir unit Healer Girls, composed of the four main cast members.
 The series aired from April to June 2022.

+Plot

+Those that use "voice medicine," the ability to heal injuries and cure illnesses with song, are called "healers."
+There are three apprentice healers working at the Karasuma Voice Treatment Center.
+Kana Fujii, an energetic girl who sets the tone, the strong-willed lady Reimi Itsushiro, and Hibiki Morishima who is caring but firm.
+These three first year high school girls are training after school to become full-fledged Healers.
+With the addition of Sonia Yanagi, a returnee who is a certified C-level healer, the girls are singing songs of healing as they work towards their dreams.